 Falls are the leading cause of injury-related hospitalization and death among older adults and are responsible for annual direct costs of $3.4 billion in Canada, $34 billion in the USA, and more than £2 billion in the UK.
 Fall-related injuries can lead to serious consequences for older adults, including increased risk of dependence in daily activities and mortality.
 Long-term care is a particularly high-risk environment – rates of falls and injuries are 2-3 times higher in long-term care residents than among community-dwelling older adults.

-The Flooring for Injury Prevention (FLIP) Study is a randomized controlled trial that aims to determine the effect of compliant (‘safety’) flooring on fall-related injuries among residents of long-term care.
+The Flooring for Injury Prevention (FLIP) Study is a 4-year randomized controlled trial that aims to determine the effect of compliant (‘safety’) flooring on fall-related injuries among residents of long-term care.
 We are conducting the FLIP Study in partnership with the New Vista Care Home in Burnaby, British Columbia, where 150 resident bedrooms underwent flooring renovations for this study in 2013.
 Since then, we have been tracking all falls and injuries in these bedrooms, as well as resulting healthcare utilization to diagnose and treat fall-related injuries.
 Ultimately, we seek to determine whether compliant flooring is an effective intervention for reducing the incidence and severity of fall-related injuries in long-term care, and if so, whether it is a wise investment.